Will my name and contact information be publicly available?

 Also Read

-What is involved in registering a domain name ?
+What is involved in transferring a domain?